steepale/20210826_pass1a-original_steep/README.md

 ## How to follow the analyses
 Clone the repo and examine the rendered HTML files by date for a step-by-step analysis of processing these data.
 These data were not entirely processed; drift corrected data from an analogous dataset (PASS1C) did not agree because of data mishandling and improper drift correction.

-A good example script to exmaine: 20211213_all-ionpneg-pass1a-eda_steep.html
+A good example script to examine:
+20210826_pass1a-original_steep/scripts/pass1a_original/ionpneg/tissue_processing/20211213_all-ionpneg-pass1a-eda_steep.html

 ## Withheld
 Data and additional scripts withheld for brevity